trichelab/biscuiteer/inst/doc/biscuiteer.md

 ```

 ```
-## The following object is masked from 'package:base':
+## The following objects are masked from 'package:base':
 ##
-##     expand.grid
+##     expand.grid, I, unname
 ```

 ```